Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 sudo systemctl stop zigbee2mqtt

-Show Zigbee2mqtt log
+Show log from Zigbee2mqtt

-To do this, enter the following command.
+Enter the following command.

 sudo journalctl -f -u zigbee2mqtt